Am0rphous/Awesome/README.md

   - [Flask-base](https://github.com/hack4impact/flask-base) - A simple Flask boilerplate app with SQLAlchemy, Redis, User Authentication, and more.
   - [KDevelop](https://github.com/KDE/kdevelop) - Cross-platform IDE for C, C++, Python, QML/JavaScript and PHP.
   - [Nest](https://github.com/MLX15/nestjs) - A progressive Node.js framework for building efficient and scalable server-side applications.
+  - [Tokei](https://github.com/XAMPPRocky/tokei) - Tokei is a program that displays statistics about your code.
+Tokei will show the number of files, total lines within those files and code, comments, and blanks grouped by language.
     #### Electron
     - [Awesome Electron](https://github.com/sindresorhus/awesome-electron) - Useful resources for creating apps with Electron.
     - [Electron](https://github.com/electron/electron) - :electron: Build cross-platform desktop apps with JavaScript, HTML, and CSS .